Jonas13-01/timetable/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/)
+This project is licensed under the BSD 3-Clause License.

 <h2>💖Like my work?</h2>